 - Small Cell Lung Cancer Treatment

 Lung cancer is the leading cause of cancer death in the United States.

-Lung cancer is the leading cause of cancer death and the most common nonskin cancer in men and women combined in the United States.
+Lung cancer is the leading cause of cancer death in the U.S. It is the most common cancer in men and women combined, after skin cancer.

 Tobacco smoking is the most important risk factor for lung cancer.